Michael Parenti: Appearances in media

+Parenti speaks about "Democracy and the Pathology of Wealth" at the La Peña Cultural Center in Berkeley, California, in January 2012.

-Apart from video recordings of his public speaking engagements, Parenti has also appeared in the 1992 documentary The Panama Deception, and in the 2004 Liberty Bound and 2013 Fall and Winter documentaries as an author and social commentator.
+Apart from video recordings of his public speaking engagements, Parenti also appeared in the 1992 documentary The Panama Deception, and in the 2004 Liberty Bound and 2013 Fall and Winter documentaries as an author and social commentator.

-In July 2003, Parenti was invited on the C-SPAN Booknotes program to discuss his latest work, The Assassination of Julius Caesar: A People's History of Ancient Rome.
+In July 2003, he was invited on the C-SPAN Booknotes program to discuss his latest work, The Assassination of Julius Caesar: A People's History of Ancient Rome.
 He appeared in an episode of the Showtime series Penn & Teller: Bullshit!, speaking briefly about the Dalai Lama (Episode 305 – Holier Than Thou).

 Because of his research for the book To Kill a Nation: The Attack on Yugoslavia (2001) and his travel in the war-torn region shortly after the NATO bombing, Parenti was interviewed in Boris Malagurski's documentary film The Weight of Chains (2010) and its sequel The Weight of Chains 2 (2014) about the former Yugoslavia.

 New York City-based punk rock band Choking Victim uses a number of samples from Parenti's lectures in its album No Gods, No Managers.
 Chilean hip-hop artist Ana Tijoux features a section of one of Parenti's lectures in her song "Caluga o menta".